danielmiessler/fabric/README.md

 `fabric` was created by <a href="https://danielmiessler.com/" target="_blank">Daniel Miessler</a> in January of 2024.

+> [!NOTE]
-Special thanks to the following people for inspiration and contributions.
+> Special thanks to the following people for their inspiration and contributions!

 - **Caleb Sima** for pushing me over the edge of whether to make this a public project or not.
 - **Joel Parish** for super useful input on the project's Github directory structure.